ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

 * Names that start with a digit are prefixed with an underscore (_).

-* Names that are the same as a Python reserved word are prefixed with an underscore (_).
+* Names that are the same as a Python-reserved word are prefixed with an underscore (_).

 The previous examples are transformed as follows: